IkarosKappler/floatsim/README.md

 - Compass: load compass texture from SVG?
 - Add floating particles (sprites?).
 - Bounds2Immutable: try function overloading with the new Typescript here (constructor).
-- Add bounds + respawn for particles.
+- Add terrain bounds + respawn for particles.
+- Add variometer HUD for displaying current ship angle (up/down).
+- Pick a nice font to use in all HUDs.

 ## Credits